-You are also entitled to Pension and Bonus Credits when you are absent from work because you are serving in the Uniformed Services of the United States in accordance with the Uniformed Services Employment and Reemployment Act of 1994.
-See page 10 for conditions under which this will apply.
+You are also entitled to Pension and Bonus Credits when you are absent from work because you are serving in the uniformed services of the United States in accordance with the Uniformed Services Employment and Reemployment Act of 1994.
+See pages 10 and 11 for conditions under which this will apply.